MrFuguDataScience/MLE_Basics_N_Stats/README.md

 `Chi Square Distribution Explained`: This will cover a lot; pdf, csf, goodness of fit test, test for independence, plotting everything.
 Simple explanations and some help with what to pay attention to.

+`Lasso & Ridge Regression Background, Explaining and examples using R-studio`

 # Alternate Reading Supplements:

 [Weibull Theory](https://www.sciencedirect.com/topics/materials-science/weibull-distribution) | [Weibull Theory 02](https://web.cortland.edu/matresearch/WeibAssumpSTART.pdf)